The Magic Cloth Technique

-The magic cloth technique was born out of the need to get the image right in the camera but to still increase the dynamic range of a scene.
+The Magic Cloth Technique came from the need to get the image right in the camera with a single shot but to still increase the dynamic range of a scene.
 Previous to the Magic Cloth, I was using HDR technique for landscapes.

-Under normal circumstances, the top part of a landscape is brighter than the lower half.
-Even with a mirror lake the difference can be a couple of stops.
+In ordinary landscape photographs, the top part of the scene is brighter than the lower half.
+Even with a mirror reflection, such as a lake, the difference can be a couple of stops.
 In order to get the best exposure of both the land and the sky, photographers have traditionally used filters which are darker at the top and clear at the bottom.
 These are called Graduated Filters (grad) and although they come in different colours, the most popular are Neutral Density (ND – Grad).
 Neutral density adds no colour to the scene.
-Aside from different colours, Grad filters come in different strengths – measures in stops.
+Aside from different colours, Grad filters come in different strengths – measured in stops.
 They also come as soft or hard grads.
-So if you wanted to have graduated filters to cover every eventuality, you would have a set of around 8 filters plus a holder and adapter.
+So if you wanted to have graduated filters to cover every eventuality, you would have a set of around 6 filters plus a holder and adapter.
 Then there are reverse grads to consider – the top half is darker, but gets slightly lighter towards the top.

-The result was good, so I have spent the last few years perfecting the technique.
+The result was good, so I have spent the last several years perfecting the technique.

 Long Exposure – around 10 sec for regular use, no less than 2 sec. (to achieve this you have to shoot when it gets dark or use a dark filter.)

 AV (aperture) mode.
 2 stops over compensation (live view) or 3 stops over (without live view), 2 second delay

 Use your camera light meter and set the exposure compensation about 2 stops over.
 This should give you a really nice exposure on the immediate foreground.
 Then divide the total exposure by 10 for the sky exposure.
 For example, a 10 second exposure would be a 1 second sky.